 - Grades 3-5: Attend a meeting with a parent, teacher, and administrator at the beginning of the probationary term to develop a plan for success. - Grades 6-12: Meet with a parent, teacher, and administrator to review grades, discuss academic standing, and develop a plan for success.
 An Academic Success Contract will be signed by all and then placed in the student's cum folder.
-Students on Academic Advisement cannot participate in athletics until grades have been cleared by Administration.
+Students on Academic Advisement cannot participate in athletics or other school activities (as specified by Administration) until grades have been cleared by Administration.

-Students that continue to need academic support will receive individual interventions in an effort to help them be successful.
+Students that continue to need academic support can receive individual interventions in an effort to help them be successful.